lamhine/brfss_scd/README.md

 ## Introduction

 This repository contains code for estimating the prevalence of Subjective Cognitive Decline (SCD) using BRFSS data from 2019-2023.
+This analysis is available as a preprint at [MedRxiv](https://www.medrxiv.org/content/10.1101/2025.06.23.25329943v1).
 The analysis incorporates survey weighting, multiple imputation for missing data, stratification by race/ethnicity, and adjustment for sex and 5-year age groups using predictive marginal standardization.
 Below is a visualization of the estimated prevalence of Subjective Cognitive Decline (SCD) by race/ethnicity:

 ![SCD Prevalence Plot](03_results/figure_2B.png)